Usually, families go through the following steps before their children get enrolled in NIS:

 All students from Grade 5 – 12 are required to have an Apple laptop.
 All students from Grade 1 - 4 are required to have an Apple iPad.
 This can either be arranged through the school or you can buy it yourselves and bring it into school for setting up.
 However, it is worth contacting the school beforehand to check whether the machine is up to date and is the correct specification.

 No, we don’t have uniform in NIS.
-We provide 2 house shirts to each student with no extra charge.
+We provide 2 house shirts to each student at enrolment with no extra charge.

 Yes.
-Our school’s caterer Chartwells provides lunch and snacks and offers a wide range of different dishes to accommodate different tastes and needs.
+Our school’s caterer Chartwells provides lunch and snacks and offers a wide range of varied dishes to accommodate different tastes and needs.
 Students may also bring in their own food.
 Payment is made via prepaid ID cards and can be topped up at Chartwells Cashier.
+We are a "nut free" school.

 School starts at 8:00 am for all students every day.
 Students must be in class on time.
 School finishes at 3:00 pm every day except Tuesday when classes end at 2:30 pm.
 PreK classes end at 1:00 pm every day.